ivanov-gv/zpcg/README.md

 The bot is almost free to maintain and as cost-effective as possible.

-# CI / CD
+## CI / CD

 All pipelines are divided into two parts: CI and CD.
-CI is intended to be devs' responsibility - tests, linting, any other pr checks, and final image build.
-CD is intended to be run by the devops team - fetch the image from the devs' registry and deploy it to the production environment.
+CI is intended to be devs responsibility - tests, linting, any other pr checks, and final image build.
+CD is intended to be run by the devops team - fetch the image from the devs registry and deploy it to the production environment.

 ```mermaid